BabylonJS/OldDocumentationSite/content/How_To/events/How_to_use_Actions.md

     )
 );
 ```
-The triggers available for scenses are:
+The triggers available for scenes are:

 * `BABYLON.ActionManager.OnEveryFrameTrigger`: Raised once per frame.
 * `BABYLON.ActionManager.OnKeyDownTrigger`: Raised when a key is pressed.